HemanthGaddey/Semantic-Image-Inpainting-Evaluation/README.md

 ### Individual contribution:
 ### Hemanth:
-Worked on creating all models related to the dual attention mechanism (the encoder part) as well as the upsampling network.
-Rewrote major parts of TDANet code and did major code refactoring and wrote the code for training.
+Worked on writing code for the models related to the dual attention mechanism (the encoder part).
+Did major codebase refactoring and wrote the code for training(training.py) and the jupyter notebook.
 Worked on fixing dependency issues.
 Worked on GUI also which is still in process as all of us followed a parallel approach for this project.

 ### Chaitanya:
-Worked on running the code on google cloud.
-Worked on The fusion network and discriminator network (the decoder part).
+Worked on The writing code for the fusion network and discriminator network (the decoder part).
-Testing the model and generate the required dataset (from CUB-200-201) for CNN classifier for getting pre trained weights for transfer learning (without freezing layers).
+Testing the TDAnet model and generate the required dataset (from CUB-200-201) for training classifier and get pre trained weights and use it for transfer learning (without freezing layers) on Oxford pets dataset.

 ### Deva Surya Prasad:
-Worked on creating the CNN pipeline and trained the model using SwinTransformer and ResNextModel and used the birds dataset prepared and preprocess the pets dataset.
-Most of his work is scheduled for phase 2.
+Worked on creating the CNN pipeline for Resnet and Swin Transformer and preprocess the Oxford pets dataset from Hugging face into the format necessary for the inpainting model.